 Teaching & Administration

-A strong technological focus has been an important and constant feature of Alan’s work, and this is reflected in the nature of his teaching.
-Alan is currently responsible for delivering high quality teaching and learning for the following courses: ·
+A strong technological focus has been an important and constant feature of my work, and this is reflected in the nature of my teaching.
+I am currently responsible for delivering high quality teaching and learning for the following courses: ·

 - Construction Technology 1 (D37TA)